The most flexible way to earn a valuable accounting credential

 Preparing for your CPA designation.

-The Part-Time Post-Graduate Certificate in Accounting is the first step towards becoming a practicing Chartered Professional Accountant.
+The online Post-Graduate Certificate in Accounting is the first step towards becoming a practicing Chartered Professional Accountant.
 Step two is applying to the Post-Graduate Certificate in Advanced Professional Accounting, an accelerated program that continues your CPA preparation and provides valuable training in accounting and finance.
 Both certificates can be completed in less than three years.

 Once you’ve earned your certificates, you are now ready for the graduate level CPA Professional Education Program (PEP).
 Unlike students who complete college accounting programs, you will be fully prepared for graduate level courses as a result of your university training.
 With your York education and the CPA PEP under your belt, you will then go on to write your CPA Final Exam and receive your designation.